afni/afni_doc/background_install/miniconda.rst

 complicated environments, beyond loading just Python+modules.

-Here is an example of creating a new environment from a command line, one that packages Python version 3.9 and a few useful modules (whose unspecified version numbers will be whatever conda decides, with Matplotlib being *at least* 2.2.3)::
+Here is an example of creating a new environment from a command line, one that packages the most recent Python version (which will likely have major version number "3") and a few useful modules (whose unspecified version numbers will be whatever conda decides, with Matplotlib being *at least* 2.2.3)::